 - Fatal occupational injuries in private manufacturing recently dipped to their lowest level since 2003.

 - Musculoskeletal disorders (MSDs) resulting in days away from work (DAFW) decreased by as much as 32 percent in the past few years for manufacturers across the board.

 Encouraging as these indicators may be, they only tell part of the story.
-For example, fatal on-the-job falls recently reached their highest levels since 1991, when the Bureau of Labor Statistics first started tracking them.
-Moreover, the recently announced $13 million settlement awarded to a temporary worker at a Tesla factory makes clear that safety planning in joint-employer environments must take into account all workers, not just FTEs.
+For example, fatal on-the-job falls recently reached their highest level since 1991, when the Bureau of Labor Statistics first started tracking them.
+Moreover, the recently announced $13 million settlement awarded to a temporary worker at a Tesla factory makes it clear that safety planning in joint-employer environments must take into account all workers, not just FTEs.